 Our schools are not factories, they are places where students learn.
 Our students are not products, they are human beings with great potential.

 The classroom can be a transformative place when students have an instructor who challenges them to excel and develop their intellectual potential.
 Moreover, some of what an instructor teaches his or her students should also have applications beyond the walls of the school itself.
 I believe that nurturing human relationships is a core element to not only educational, but also lifelong, success.
 As Robert Putnam has found in his research, a higher level of social capital is an important component of communities where people care about one another, and where they care about the system of government under which they live.
-My objective as a college instructor is to build social capital through openly communicating with my students, stimulating thought about complex issues that have far reaching implications using a student-centered approach, and encouraging participation in the democratic process that we hold dear.
+My objective as a college instructor is to build social capital through openly communicating with my students, stimulating thought about complex issues that have far reaching implications, and encouraging participation in the democratic process that we hold dear.